JSC-TechMinds/ObjectButton/README.md

 - Button long press
 - Button release after a long press

+## Analog and digital buttons
+At the moment, we suppport both analog and digital buttons:
+- Each digital button needs to be connected to a unique pin
+- You can distinguish digital buttons based on their button ID, which matches pin number
+- Analog buttons can share the same pin.
+We detect actions based on different voltage levels
+- In order to distinguish analog buttons among themselves, each button requires to set up a button ID as a mandatory parameter.
+It's an arbitrary number from 0 - 255, and it should be unique.
+If you use the same button ID on two analog buttons, your code will work, but you won't distinguish, which button triggered an action.
+At the moment, we don't validate user input.
+You should know what you're doing.

+> Note: Detection of simultaneous press of two analog buttons sharing the same pin is not supported.

+## Analog and digital sensors
+Sensors are rebranded buttons; they have exactly the same functionality.
+While buttons react to click, double-click, and press actions, sensors react to motion or other visual changes.

+> Note: While we defined sensor types, listeners stay the same.
+It means you can hook up onClickListener to a sensor.
+Maybe we'll think of a more elegant solution in the future.

 ### Tweaking action recognition
 This library comes with reasonable defaults for detecting all the actions.
 However, you can tweak the values to better fit your project.
 First, create a new `ObjectButton` instance.
 Then, call one of these functions:
 - `setDebounceTicks()` to adjust the debounce interval for more reliable pattern recognition